Feyerabend/cc/ch07/sec7.6/README.md

 __But time has a way of changing how books are used.__

-Today, the GoF book feels less like a manual and more like a foundation.
+Today, the GoF book feels less like a manual and more like a __foundation__.
 Its role has shifted.
 It is still deeply important--but not always something you follow line by line in everyday work.
 What remains, and what matters are not the individual patterns as rigid templates, but the ideas underneath them.